 It's also important that hospitals have the staff to continually and regularly monitor patients for any emerging crisis.
 Hospitals should have the personnel to consistently check on patients and ensure there is adequate staff present at all times to address any issue that may crop up.

-Contact Balams Law Group today to schedule a consultation.
-Emanuel Balams represents clients through Fulton County, Gwinnett County, Cobb County, DeKalb County and Clayton County.
+Contact The Balams Firm today to schedule a consultation.
+ReShea Balams represents clients through Fulton County, Gwinnett County, Cobb County, DeKalb County and Clayton County.